North Korean elite beating sanctions, one plasma TV at a time

 "Oil has not been stopped, but it looks like there might be some kind of curbs," said one senior oil trader.
 "It's hard to clearly interpret what will be the government's move yet."

-China supplies just over half a million metric tons (1 metric ton = 1.102 ton) of crude oil every year to North Korea in the form of aid.
+China supplies just over half a million tonnes of crude oil every year to North Korea in the form of aid.

 A Chinese commodities trader who does business with North Korea said Chinese traders were now hesitant to put in spot orders for iron ore and coking coal, two significant imports, because of uncertainty about the sanctions.